 One of the most notable exonerations involving bite mark evidence is the Ray Krone case.
 In 1992, Krone was wrongfully convicted of murder and sentenced to death.
 There was no physical evidence linking Krone to the crime except for a unique bite mark found on the victim’s body.
 At trial, a bite mark expert testified that Krone’s teeth matched the bite mark on the victim.
 Upon further investigation, several experts told Krone’s attorneys that the trial testimony was unreliable and the analysis was done incorrectly.
 Eventually, DNA evidence proved Krone’s innocence and he was released from prison in 2002.

 Bite mark evidence led to the conviction of California Innocence Project client William (“Bill”) Richards.
-At his trial in 1997, a forensic odontologist analyzed Richards’ teeth and a bite mark found on his wife’s body.
-The expert testified that only one to two percent of the population could have left this bite mark, and he could not exclude Richards as having given the bite mark.
+At his trial in 1997, a forensic odontologist analyzed Bill’s teeth and a bite mark found on his wife’s body.
+The expert testified that only one to two percent of the population could have left the bite mark, and he could not exclude Bill as having given the bite mark.
 This led to Bill’s conviction.
 Years later, in 2007,he same expert recanted his original testimony.
 Using current science as support, the expert explained that Bill could not have left the bite mark.
-This recantation led to Richards’ exoneration, which has since been appealed by the District Attorney appealed, and the California Court of Appeal reversed Richards’ exoneration.
+Bill was exonerated, but the District Attorney appealed, and the California Court of Appeal reversed Richards’ exoneration.
 The state’s Supreme Court then upheld the reversal on the grounds that, at the time, experts could not recant their original testimony.
 Two years later, in 2015, the California Innocence Project pushed for a new law allowing experts to recant their testimony.
 After the law was passed, in 2016, the California Supreme Court found that the bad bite mark science presented at Bill’s original trial was central to his conviction, and they reversed it.